leiyuou/15618-Final-Project/README.md

 update to the shortest paths from each vertices to the source node must be made based on the addition/introduction of the node from previous iteration.
-Given the fact that Dijkstra's Algorithm is a greedy algorithm, the $while$ loop must be executed sequentially to find the optimal solution and would be a potential bottleneck.
-Depending on the way of representing the graph $G$ (adjacency list or adjacency matrix) and different graphs, the cost and pattern of memory accesses can vary significantly.
-Since we want to focus on parallelizing updates to all valid nodes for each iteration of the $while$ loop, the communication required between cores should be minimized as the updates can be done independently.
+Given the fact that Dijkstra's Algorithm is a greedy algorithm, the *while* loop must be executed sequentially to find the optimal solution and would be a potential bottleneck.
+Depending on the way of representing the graph *G* (adjacency list or adjacency matrix) and different graphs, the cost and pattern of memory accesses can vary significantly.
+Since we want to focus on parallelizing updates to all valid nodes for each iteration of the *while* loop, the communication required between cores should be minimized as the updates can be done independently.